Zlatan Ibrahimović: Manchester United

 On 1 July 2016, Ibrahimović signed as a free agent for Manchester United on a one-year contract, which had the option of being extended depending on his performance for the club.
+Ibrahimović stated that the chance to test himself in England and a reunion with José Mourinho convinced him to sign for the club.
 His salary was reported to be £200,000 per week.

-2016–17 season
+2016–17: Europa League and League Cup double

 Ibrahimović was handed the number 9 jersey ahead of the 2016–17 season.
 On 7 August, Ibrahimović scored the match-winning goal for Manchester United in the 2016 FA Community Shield, rising above Wes Morgan to head past Leicester City goalkeeper Kasper Schmeichel in a 2–1 victory.
 This was his record 10th domestic super cup, won in a fifth country.
 In his Premier League debut one week later, he scored with a long-range strike in the 3–1 away win at AFC Bournemouth on the opening day.
 On 20 August, he scored both goals; a header in the first half and a penalty in the second, to beat Southampton 2–0 on his home debut.
 On 6 November, he scored twice in a 3–1 away win against Swansea City; his first was the 25,000th goal in Premier League history.
 He was later booked, picking up his fifth yellow card of the season, ruling him out of the league game at home against Arsenal on 19 November.
 On 5 February 2017, Ibrahimović scored his 15th league goal of the season and 20th in all competitions in a 3–0 away win against Leicester City, becoming the oldest player to manage at least 15 goals in a single Premier League season at the age of 35 years and 125 days.